Side-effects of chemotherapy

-Join our community on Facebook
+Join our parents’ support group on Facebook

-Our closed Facebook group for parents is a great place to connect with other parents affected by a brain tumour and share your experiences.
+Our closed Facebook group for parents is a great place to connect with other parents affected by a brain tumour, and to share your experiences.

 Common side-effects of chemotherapy in children

-White blood cells play a vital role in fighting infection, which means your child may become more susceptible to infections.
+White blood cells play a vital role in fighting infection, which means that your child may become more susceptible to infections.

-Therefore it’s important that your child has good personal hygiene whilst undergoing chemotherapy.
+It is therefore important that your child has good personal hygiene whilst undergoing chemotherapy.
 This includes keeping clean and washing their hands after using the toilet.

 Doctors will monitor your child’s health and will give them antibiotics to help fight infection if necessary.
 It is important that you inform your child’s doctor if your child has a high temperature or suddenly feels unwell.

-If your child is immune to these illnesses through previous contact/ having had the illness, they are unlikely to develop infection with conventional dosages of chemotherapy.
+If your child is immune to these illnesses through previous contact/ having had the illness, they are unlikely to develop infection with conventional doses of chemotherapy.
 However, you should still tell your child’s medical team so they can assess the risk.

-- rubella (German measles)
+• Rubella (German measles)

-- MMR (measles, mumps and rubella)
+• MMR (measles, mumps and rubella)

-- BCG (protecting against tuberculosis)
+• BCG (protecting against tuberculosis)

 It is generally safe for your child to have ‘inactivated’ vaccines, which do not contain living bacteria or viral microbes.
 However, children on chemotherapy are often not given these as they are likely to be less effective while their immune system is lowered.
 You should always check with your child’s consultant before they have a vaccination.